dnabeast/tabmenu/readme.md

 =====

 In your blade file enter the custom @menu directive, and the @endmenu directive.
-Enter your menu as text list.
+Enter your menu as a text list.
 You can indent if you wish.

 ```
 @menu